Search This Blog

 Quercus lobata - Valley Oak

 What an awesome tree.
 Can't believe how beautiful these trees look clothed in leaves or even better just showing the amazing branching structure.
 Scotts Valley and Ben Lomond have the added heat that these trees require to prosper.
-We do have a few in Rio Del Mar but they will not ever get as large as those or the trees seen in the Central Valley.
+There are a few closer to the coast but they will not ever get as large as those or the trees seen in the Central Valley.
+This tree is no longer alive, very sad.

 Growing to 80 feet tall with a broad open spreading crown, these trees have massive branches with fantatic bark.
 The branching pattern is spectacular, with smaller and smaller branched creating a soft outline at the perimeter.